SDK Structure

 • Checking user login status.

-• Triggering logout functionality.
+• Triggering logout.

 OpenWeb.manager.authentication.startSSO(callback = object : SpotCallback<StartSSOResponse> {